Sapd/HeadsetControl/README.md

 &ast; *If your Corsair headset is not recognized, see [Adding a corsair device](https://github.com/Sapd/HeadsetControl/wiki/Adding-a-Corsair-device)*

 For more features or other headsets, the protocol of the respective headset must be analyzed further.
-This can be done by capturing the USB traffic and analyzing it with WireShark or USBlyzer.
-Basically in few sentences: You can set up an Windows Virtual Machine, passthrough your headset, install the Windows drivers.
-Then capture traffic with USBlyzer or other software, while you are changing things in the driver control interface.
-You will have then look for packets which could correspond the feature you are looking for.
+This can be done by capturing the USB traffic between the device and the original Windows software and analyzing it with WireShark or USBlyzer.
+For that, you can also use a virtual machine with USB passthrough.
+The [wiki](https://github.com/Sapd/HeadsetControl/wiki/Development) provides a tutorial.

 ## Building